dataviscourse/tutorials/lectures/lecture-maps.md

 ### Street Maps
 ***

  Let's start off with street maps.
 These are used when the spatial context of your data is very import.
 That is, you care about the ability to navigate to a specific geographic location.
 You also get out of the box features such as zooming and panning.
-An example of a dataset where street maps would be a good choice would be visualizing yelp reviews on a map.
+Examples of visualizations that use street maps include: (1) [Where the Pies Are](http://www.nytimes.com/interactive/2009/07/07/dining/20090708-pizza-map.html)  and ny

  The most common street map used is the [Google Maps API](https://developers.google.com/maps/documentation/javascript/tutorial).